About Small Talk

 Small Talk events

-We are delivering fun, interactive events in the places and spaces families visit as part of their daily routine, such as their local shopping centre or coffee shop, to model short, simple activities that promote positive adult-child communication.
-We have events coming up in:
+We deliver fun, interactive events in the places and spaces families visit as part of their daily routine, such as their local shopping centre or coffee shop, to model short, simple activities that promote positive adult-child communication.

-We'll also be running more events in Peterborough and Newcastle- watch this space for dates and locations!
+We'll be running more events across the country!
+Watch this space for dates and locations!